Which Health Sharing Plans Don't Require Church Attendance?

 How Do You Choose Between Secular Health Sharing Plans?

-The decision between secular plans comes down to three factors: pre-existing condition coverage, network preference, and monthly cost.
-Zion HealthShare is the strongest overall pick because it has no pre-existing waiting period, a Cigna PPO network with 950,000+ providers, unlimited sharing cap, and competitive pricing at $185–$268/month for individuals.
+The decision between secular plans comes down to three factors: pre-existing condition coverage, provider access, and monthly cost.
+Zion HealthShare is the strongest overall pick because it covers HBP, cholesterol, and diabetes from month one (phase-in for other pre-existing conditions), has any-provider access with no network required, unlimited sharing cap, and competitive pricing at $114–$320/month for individuals.

 Sedera suits members who want any-doctor flexibility with no network restrictions.
 CrowdHealth works best for healthy individuals under 55 who want the lowest monthly cost (~$140/month average) and are comfortable with the crowdfunding model.
 All three require no church attendance and no statement of faith.